Could we see the Northern Lights again tonight? Here's what to know

 The "very rare" solar storm arrived earlier than expected on Friday, spurring the NOAA to issue its first rare geomagnetic storm warning since 2005.

-Michelle Nichols, director of public observing at the Adler Planetarium, explained that the sun is unleashing material toward Earth, which impacts the magnetic field.
+Michelle Nichols, director of public observing at the Adler Planetarium, shared a few tips for the best possible viewing experience.

-"Some of the material has been stirred up in the magnetic field, and it has been streaming down toward the earth’s poles, interacting with gases in our atmosphere and causes the gases to glow," she said.

-It’s not clear exactly when your best chances are to see the northern lights, but Nichols said try to go out when it’s clear.
-She also shared a few other pieces of advice for the best viewing experience.

 "Get out when it's dark, get away from light pollution," Nichols stated.
 "Auroras tend to be dim, so away from city lights."